 Exercising can be incredibly low impact and tailored to your specific needs.
 It’s all about finding what’s best for you.
 Often enlisting the help of a physiotherapist, which your rheumatologist may be able to recommend and work with, can be a simple first step.

 Additionally, recreational exercises can be used in tandem with therapeutic exercises to keep you active, while avoiding soreness and increasing enjoyment.
 These are activities meant to refresh and rejuvenate your mind and body.
 They can include anything from walking, yoga, swimming, or cycling.

 Maintaining a routine

 We can talk about getting exercise all we want, but unless we stick to our plan, we won’t see results.
-When pain, frustration, or other commitments set in, it can be hard to continue even the best laid plans.
+When pain, frustration, or other commitments set in, it can be hard to continue even the best-laid plans.
 However, there are tips and tricks you can use to make your plan exciting and feasible.

-- Enlist family and friends—not only will they keep you accountable, but working out with a buddy is always more fun!
+- Enlist family and friends.
+Not only will they keep you accountable, but working out with a buddy is always more fun!

-- Choose activities you enjoy—after all, it is YOUR exercise plan.
+- Choose activities you enjoy.
+After all, it is YOUR exercise plan.
 Don’t waste any time or energy on activities you at least remotely have fun doing.

-- Try new things—hydrotherapy is an example of a lesser-used exercise method that can provide many benefits.
+- Try new things.
+Hydrotherapy is an example of a lesser-used exercise method that can provide many benefits.
 Talk to your doctor or physiologist.

-- Have remedies on hand—you will no doubt get sore at times, so having plenty of ice packs or heating pads (depending on what you prefer) can help alleviate discomfort.
+- Have remedies on hand.
+You will no doubt get sore at times, so having plenty of ice packs or heating pads (depending on what you prefer) can help alleviate discomfort.

-- Work your plan into your daily routine—household chores, walking kids to school, cycling to work, virtually anything can be turned into a mini-exercise burst.
+- Work your plan into your daily routine.
+Household chores, walking kids to school, cycling to work, virtually anything can be turned into a mini-exercise burst.
 Getting the activity you need does not have to happen at a gym or specific location.
 Take your plan on the go with you!